kevinfossez/kevinfossez.github.io/page_refs.md

   Z. Phys.
 A **347**, 231 (1994) [article](https://dx.doi.org/10.1007/BF01289789)
 > Last (prescient) sentence in the article:
 >
 > -- _We consider this a proof that the set of single-particle states in the Berggren and Mittag-Leffler expansions can be used as representation in shell-model calculations where the continuum plays an important role._
+  See articles by T. Berggren and P. Lind [link](./page_Berggren.html)